pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-data-value-with-object.md

 #|en| Value objects should be made immutable to avoid certain unpleasant errors related to the fact that objects are always passed via references.
-By the way, later we will still need to convert <code>Customer</code> to a reference object, but that's out of current refactoring scope.
+By the way, later we will still need to convert `Customer` to a reference object, but that's out of current refactoring scope.